Sirima–Shastri Pact: Background

 During the British rule, Tamils from Tamil Nadu were recruited to work in tea, coffee and coconut plantations of Ceylon.
 Due to continuous recruitment and population growth, Indian Tamils constituted 13.5 percent (602,700) of the total population in 1921.
 By 1963, Indian Tamils numbered 1,123,000, and many of them were non-citizens of Ceylon.

 Sinhalese nationalists resented the growth of the Tamil population and pressured the government to send them back to India.
 Therefore, the government introduced the Ceylon Citizenship Bill.
 The act came into force in 1948, and it granted citizenship to about 5,000 Indian Tamils.
 However, more than 700,000 people (about 11%) were either non-citizens of Ceylon or became stateless.
 The Indian and Pakistani Residents Citizenship Act (1949) also failed to solve the issues.
 In 1954, the Nehru-Kotelawala Pact was signed to deal with the same issue.
 Nevertheless, the issue remained unsolved.
 In 1962, there were nearly 975,000 people, classified by Ceylon as "Indian nationals" and by India as "stateless".
 Although India denied any legal responsibility for these people, it acknowledged a "sentimental interest" in them.

 Pact

-In 1964, both countries had newly elected prime ministers, and a new round of negotiations were initiated.
+In 1964, both countries had newly elected prime ministers, and a new round of negotiations was initiated.
 The negotiations were initially scheduled to last four days, but eventually ended up taking six.
 On several occasions they came close to collapse.
 Finally, both countries agreed to a pact, negotiating a formula that satisfied both governments.

 The central part of the pact was the granting of Ceylonese citizenship to 300,000 of the Indian population in Sri Lanka, while 525,000 would be repatriated to India.
 It was agreed that the citizenship of the remaining 150,000 Indian residents of Ceylon would be negotiated at a later point.